csaatechnicalarts/rust-creative-coding-workbook/raylib-intro-course/notes/array_initialization.md

 In a number of discussions online, people propose using vectors-of-vectors, which seems convoluted and a few steps away from the array-like semantics of the original C implementation.
 An elegant solution using the **array-init crate** came up [here](https://users.rust-lang.org/t/initializing-an-array-of-structs/36586/7) (see Yandros' remark).
 The key take-away ideas are:

-1. Have the brick struct derive Clone and implement a `new()` method.
+1. Have the brick struct derive the Default trait and implement a `default()` method.
 This method initializes the struct fields with default (zeroed, false) values.

 2. Code the 2D array as a one-dimensional array of bricks embedded in another struct.
-For the `new()` method of this second struct, we call on `::array-init::array_init()` (yes, mind the spelling there!), a closure that calls the `new()` method of the embedded brick struct to initialize each element of the array.
+For the `default()` method of this second struct, we call on `::array-init::array_init()` (yes, mind the spelling there!), a closure that calls the `default()` method of the embedded brick struct to initialize each element of the array.

 To retain the array-like interface of the original C code, we also implement another method in the second struct that maps a `[i][j]` indices to the one-dimensional array, returning a mutable reference to the specific brick struct.

 ```
 use ::array_init::array_init;

-[derive(Clone, Debug)]
+[derive(Clone, Debug, Default)]
 struct Brick {
     position: Vector2,
     size: Vector2,